use-inkubator/Ecosystem-Grants/applications/treasury-flow.md

 needed and handled in complex ways (https://github.com/orgs/Wag-Media/repositories) which includes storing private keys in server environments: A discord bot tracks payment emojis added users posts.
-Every week the aggregated payouts are sent to the users’ wallets by the bot.
+Every week the aggregated payouts are sent to the users' wallets by the bot.
 Treasury flow can shift important parts to the blockchain and authorized smart contract requests.